 Custom Website (Most Expensive Option)

 Custom websites are vastly more expensive than those made from templates.
-That’s because website developers build these from scratch to your exact specifications.
+That’s because website developers build these from scratch, writing code to match your exact specifications.

-Many businesses opt for custom websites versus website templates because they don’t break when CMS platforms make updates.
+Many businesses opt for custom websites versus customized website templates because they don’t break when CMS platforms, like WordPress, release routine updates.
 Plus, you can aesthetically create any design you wish and include custom functionality.
 If you have an e-commerce business, this comes in handy.
 Likewise, it might also be helpful for doctors to build their physician websites in custom code to include patient portals and other important patient databases.

 Customized Website Template (Least Expensive Option)

-We recommend customized website templates for companies that need functional, modern websites without spending a ton.
-There are thousands of web design templates you can purchase for as little as $300 to create functional and aesthetically pleasing websites.
+We recommend customized website templates for companies that need functional, modern websites without blowing the budget.
+There are thousands of web design templates you can purchase for as little as $30 to create functional and aesthetically pleasing websites.
 While cost savings is a major benefit, you will have to stay on your toes with website maintenance to ensure features and plug-ins don’t break with CMS or hosting updates.
+Monthly maintenance is required to make sure your site remains functional and optimized.

 How to Build a Website Inexpensively